Mother 3: Development

 In 2003, in a Japanese commercial for the compilation game Mother 1+2, Nintendo announced that it had restarted the development of Mother 3 for the portable Game Boy Advance console.
 Itoi had believed that restarting the project was impossible but changed his mind following encouragement from the Mother fanbase.
 Nintendo subsidiary Brownie Brown developed the game, with input from Itoi.
 While the graphics were changed from 3D to 2D, the story was not altered.
-Mother 3 was about 60% complete by July 2004, and was released on April 20, 2006 in Japan.
+Mother 3 was about 60% complete by July 2004.
+It was slated for a late 2005 release in Japan and was eventually released on April 20, 2006.